How Much Tax Is Paid on Personal Injury Settlements?

 Reach Out Today for Your Confidential Case Evaluation

 If you’ve been injured because of another party’s negligent or reckless behavior, you may be entitled to compensation.
-Our team of dedicated Birmingham personal injury lawyers here at Farris, Riley & Pitt, LLP is ready to help, and our case evaluations are always free and confidential.
+Our team of dedicated Birmingham personal injury lawyers here at Farris, Riley & Pitt, LLP are ready to help, and our case evaluations are always free and confidential.
 Call us today at (205) 324-1212 to get started.